mitsuba-renderer/enoki/docs/matrix.rst

     column-major storage order to enable a particularly efficient implementation of vectorized matrix multiplication.

+    .. cpp:type:: Type

+        Denotes the type of matrix elements.

+    .. cpp:type:: Column

+        Denotes the Enoki array type of a matrix column.

     .. cpp:function:: template <typename...
 Columns> Matrix(Columns... columns)

         Creates a new :cpp:class:`enoki::Matrix` instance with the